September 1, 2021

 Q: As an ND student, what if I don’t have the technological support or equipment at home to participate in alternative modes of learning?

-A: Information Technology Services will provide a way for members of the SCNM community to request support.
-The SCNM Library will work to safely accommodate students who do not have reliable internet access at home.
+A: Information Technology Services provides members of the SCNM community support.
+Please contact IT@scnm.edu.
+The SCNM Library also works to safely accommodate students who do not have reliable internet access at home.

 Q: What library resources are available for students?